 Please submit both the following items together to the Office of Graduate Programs, 6 weeks prior to the defence date.
 (Note: paperwork & copies will not be accepted on their own and will only be taken if both submitted together as a package)

-- 2 copies of your thesis to the Office of Graduate Programs
+- A PDF Copy of your thesis to the Office of Graduate Programs

-The defence will only proceed if the following requirements are met 2 working days before the defence date:
+The defence will only proceed if the following requirements are met 72 hours before the defence date:

-- The Office of Graduate Programs has received the final copy of the Powerpoint Presentation (PPT),regardless of attendance of Supervisory Committee members.
+- The Office of Graduate Programs has received the final copy of the Powerpoint Presentation (PPT).

-You will receive post defence instruction from the Office of Graduate Programs to your UNBC email address, shortly after defence.
-Note: You will not be considered to have met your degree requirements until ALL items indicated in those post defence instructions have been completed.
+Students will receive post defence instruction from the Office of Graduate Programs by email shortly after defence.
+Students will not have met degree requirements until all items indicated in those post defence instructions.